The Diary of Jasmine Grace was released January 2017 in Honor of Human Trafficking Awareness Month.

 The Diary of Jasmine Grace inspires readers to embrace determination, honesty and courage—some of the values that led her into a new life of service.

 As a survivor of sex trafficking and drug addiction, Jasmine is an effective keynote speaker, panel participant and facilitator for trainings, workshops and groups.
 She has spoken on panels at the U.S Commission on Civil Rights in New Hampshire and at two side panels for members of the United Nations in New York.
-She often speaks at colleges, churches and conferences.
+She often speaks at schools, churches and conferences.
 In addition, Jasmine consults with healthcare professionals, law enforcement personnel, educators and nonprofit organizations.
 She advises on issues such as safe homes, program growth, curriculum development, survivor support and peer mentorship.
 Lastly, she is a member of the NSN (National Survivor Network), Founder and Director of Bags of Hope Ministries, and Author of The Diary of Jasmine Grace.
 Trafficked.
 Recovered.
 Redeemed.

 Silent survivors, justice seekers and direct service providers are talking about Jasmine’s story of survival, faith and victory.
 People who were previously uneducated about human trafficking have chosen to support her efforts as a modern-day abolitionist because sex should never be called work.